HARPgroup/elfgen/README.md

 ## Overview

-elfgen is a framwework for generating Ecological Limit Function (ELF) models.
+elfgen is a framework for generating Ecological Limit Function (ELF) models.

 ## Installation